moneroexamples/private-testnet/README.md

 it is not clear how to set up a private testnet network.
 In this example, this is demonstrated.

-## Pre-requsits
+## Prerequisite

-The instructions below have been prepared based on Monero v0.12.3.
+The instructions below have been prepared based on Monero v0.12.3 on Arch Linux.
+However, they should network with other distros.

 ## Testnet network